We’ve tackled Friday’s Euro 2024 Qualifiers and put together a fantastic five-fold to (hopefully) kick-start your weekend on a high.

-In the present era, they have been graced by arguably their greatest ever footballer, striker Robert Lewandowski.
-However, Poland have been competitive since long before the Bayern Munich and former Borussia Dortmund striker's emergence.
+In the present era, they have been graced by arguably their greatest ever player, striker Robert Lewandowski.
+However, Poland were competitive long before the former Bayern Munich striker's emergence.

 Early history of the national team